quindar/quindar-lineplot/readme.md

 * Update the JavaScript and CSS stylesheet in the file index.html
   - Your new AngularJS directive probably requires new JS/CSS files.
 You may want to review the current index.html to see if the versions are compatible.
-  - quindar-lineplot requires angular-flot third party JS/CSS.
+  - qwidget-lineplot requires angular-flot third party JS/CSS.
 They are consolidated and concatenated in the files "lineplot-thirdparty.js" and "lineplot-thirdparty.css" for convenience.
-Refer to https://github.com/quindar/quindar-lineplot/tree/master/example/dist for details.
+Refer to https://github.com/quindar/qwidget-lineplot/tree/master/example/dist for details.
   - You can refer to the /example/index.html as an example.
-  - e.g. for quindar-lineplot project, you will need to add the following files:
+  - e.g. for qwidget-lineplot project, you will need to add the following files:
 ```
 <!-- custom JS for lineplot -->
   <script src="app/js/jquery.flot.resize.js"></script>